 2.3.
 Sampling strategy

 We sampled the selected 36 trees every three months from May 2019 to February 2020, specifically in May 2019 (transition from wet to dry season), August 2019 (dry season), November 2019 (transition from dry to wet season), and February 2020 (wet season).
 During each field campaign we took two wood cores (~ 5mm diameter and 20 cm long) approximately 10 cm away from the last collection point.
 We used one wood core to quantify starch distribution along the radial axis from bark to pith using the histological quantification method described in Herrera-Ramírez et al. (2021).
 The second wood core was used to incubate CO2 and estimate wood respiration rates.
+Wood cores were placed in ice immediately after collection and frozen at -18 ˚C within two hours in order to stop respiration.
+After freezing they were dried at 60 ˚C for two days.

 2.4.
 NSC seasonality

+We quantified soluble sugars with an HPLC following the protocol from Landhäusser et al., (2018).
+We quantified starch based on the histological method proposed by Herrera-Ramirez et al., (2021).